School of Design

 Advising

-During the first semester in the major all students are required to enroll in the four core prerequisites;
+During their first semesters in the major all students are required to enroll in Foundation and Core Classes;

 DES 200Visual Design Literacy3